apify/crawlee/README.md

 Crawler starts at https://news.ycombinator.com and in each step enqueues a new page linked by "more" button at the bottom of the page and stores posts from the opened page in a <a href="#dataset">Dataset</a>.
 As a queue crawler uses <a href="#request-queue">Request Queue</a>.

 Former example crawls page simply using NPM <a href="https://www.npmjs.com/package/request" target="_blank">request</a> and
 <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a> packages and former one uses
 <a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> that provides full Chrome browser.

 - Crawling with request and cheerio
 - Crawling with Puppeteer

+### Crawling url list

+- Crawling url list with request and cheerio
+- Crawling url list with Puppeteer

+### Other

+- Calling another act
+- State persistence
+- Filling form and sending data by email